WordPress.org vs WordPress.com: Differences, Benefits & FAQs

 WordPress.com vs WordPress.org (FAQs)

-I’ve just scratched the surface of this popular topic and you might have some questions related to your requirement.
+I’ve just scratched the surface of this popular topic, and you might have some questions related to your requirement.
 Upon my research, I found a lot of questions.
 Out of those, here are some top questions that resonate with your requirement(s).

 WordPress.com vs WordPress.org — Which is Better?

 If you blog as part of your hobby, you probably don’t have to spend a single penny to have a blog.
 Except for your time and money, you don’t have to spend anything.
-In case, a free WP website is what I’d recommend.
+In this case, a free WP website is what I’d recommend.

-Going forward, if you change your mind and decide to make it as a business, you can either upgrade to a WordPress.com Business plan ($299 per website).
+Going forward, if you change your mind and decide to make it a business, you can either upgrade to a WordPress.com Business plan ($299 per website).
 Alternatively, you can invest that money in a self-hosted wordpress website for $50 per year.
 The ROI is exponentially higher in this case.
 It’s just that you have to manage your self-hosted website.

 How to start a self-hosted wordpress website?